-The Trust takes all reports of ASB seriously and will contact reporters to discuss the issue and agree a plan of action going forward.
+We take all reports of ASB seriously and will contact customers to discuss the issue and agree a plan of action going forward.
 We will also agree how and when we will contact you to update you.
-Our aim is to resolve disputes as best we can – this may involve getting the 2 parties to speak to each other, it can involve issuing warnings or it may ultimately result in taking legal action.
-We aim to keep reporters well informed about what is happening in relation to their complaint and will advise you on the next steps the Trust will look to take if the action we have taken has not addressed the issue.
+Our aim is to resolve disputes as best we can – this may involve getting the two parties to speak to each other, it can involve issuing warnings or it may ultimately result in taking legal action.

 What is ASB ?